lukemorton/pieces/README.md

 ## Use as styleguide for rails

-Firstly, ensure you have added pieces to your `Gemfile`:
+Firstly, ensure you have added Pieces to your `Gemfile`:

 ``` ruby
 gem 'pieces'
 ```

-Next you need to initialize your application to use pieces:
+Next you need to initialize your application to use Pieces:

 ```
 bundle
 bundle exec pieces init
 ```

-Now mount pieces in your `config/routes.rb`:
+Now mount Pieces in your `config/routes.rb`:

 ``` ruby
 Rails.application.routes.draw do